kabandapatrick2580/goalifai/app/README.md

 implementation of financial recording
 1. Fetch the currencies to populate the dropdown
 2. fetch the categories to populate the dropdown

+Goal funds reallocation
+1. Track the total income and total expense from the financial records table or financial profile

+2. the user_id and the current month as well as the goal priorities to calculate the goal weights and funds